 A worn or damaged seal can occur when the valve bends.
 These broken seals allow oil to seep into the combustion chamber.
 This defect causes an excessive amount of oil to burn.
 It can also affect how the engine runs and can damage the catalytic converter if it isn’t fixed quickly.

 If you see blue smoke from your exhaust pipe, that can be caused by a bent engine valve which causes the valve seal to leak.

 RELATED: 6 Symptoms of a Bad Valve Seal

 Valves are the parts that help control air movement through the motor.
 During the intake stroke, intake valves open to allow air into the combustion chamber.
 During the exhaust stroke, exhaust valves open to permit the burnt combustion out of the chamber.

 When the compression stroke occurs, both the intake and exhaust valves must stay closed to build up pressure before the combustion mixture can be ignited.
 This combustion force gives your car its power.

 Inside the cylinder head is where you will find the exhaust and intake valves.
 The majority of vehicles have two of each per cylinder.
 Therefore, a four-cylinder motor contains 16 total valves.
 However, some LS V8 engines used by GM only contain a single exhaust and intake valve per cylinder, giving you a total of 16 valves.

 How to Test Bent Engine Valves

 To test for a bent engine valve, the ideal check would require you to remove the cylinder head and take a physical look at the valve.
-However, this is more work than most people want to deal with, which is why the compression tests and leak down tests are handy.
+However, this is more work than most people want to deal with, which is why compression tests and leak-down tests are handy.